Sitecore/docker-images/README.md

 ## Changelog

+- [Changed] To build deprecated image tags, you now need set the `DeprecatedTagsBehavior` parameter to `Include`.
 - [Deprecated] All 1709 images is now deprecated as the [.NET framework is no longer supported on this build](https://github.com/Microsoft/dotnet-framework-docker/issues/259).
-You can still build them explicitly using `-Tags "*:*-1709"`.
+You can still build them using `-DeprecatedTagsBehavior "Include"`.
 - [Removed] ltsc2016 images is now deleted completely as ltsc2019 is now the current ltsc version.
 - [Changed] The `build.json` format has changed to support the use of `build-arg` during `docker image build`.
 In this new format we can support multiple release channels (ie 1803, ltsc2019, 1903) within a single build folder using `ARG` while reducing maintenance time and disk space needed.
 - [Added] Added CreativeExchange interchange folder to SXA docker-compose file 9.1.1 XM and XP SXA on ltc2019
 - [Deprecated] Sitecore 8.2 rev. 161221 is now marked as deprecated.
-You can still build it explicitly using `-Tags "*:8.2.161221*"`.
+You can still build them using `-DeprecatedTagsBehavior "Include"`.
 - [Deprecated] Sitecore 7.5 is now marked as deprecated.
-You can still build it explicitly using `-Tags "*:7.5*"`.
+You can still build them using `-DeprecatedTagsBehavior "Include"`.
 - [**Breaking**] Added build / restore support for deprecated images.
-Images that are deprecated is not build by default anymore, only when explicitly defined in the `Tags` parameter.
+Images that are deprecated is not build by default anymore, only when setting parameter `-DeprecatedTagsBehavior "Include"`.
 - [Added] Ability to download required packages from dev.sitecore.net, see [How to use](#how-to-use) section for more details.
 Thanks [@Brad-Christie](https://github.com/Brad-Christie) :+1:
 - [Changed] Implicit tags are now automatically included by default when using the `-Tags` parameter so you don't have to explicit define all dependent tags.
 Thanks [@Brad-Christie](https://github.com/Brad-Christie) :+1:
 - [Added] Added Sitecore 9.1.1 XM and XP on 1903.
 Thanks [@jballe](https://github.com/jballe) :+1: